Md. Imdadul Hoque

 Md.
-Imdadul Hoque is a Bangladeshi academic and Vice-Chancellor of Jagannath University.
-He was a professor of the Botany Department of the University of Dhaka.
+Imdadul Hoque (died 11 November 2023) was a Bangladeshi academic and vice-chancellor of Jagannath University.
+He was a professor in the Botany Department of the University of Dhaka.

 Early life

-Hoque completed his master's degree in botany from the University of Dhaka in 1978.
-He completed his PhD in 1987.
+Hoque completed his master's degree in botany at the University of Dhaka in 1978 and his PhD in 1987.

 Career

-Hoque was professor of botany at the University of Dhaka.
-He served as the dean of Biological Science faculty at the University of Dhaka.
-He saw the foundation of Prof Dr Sheikh Shamimul Alam Trust Fund at the botany department.
+Hoque was a professor of botany at the University of Dhaka.
+He served as the dean of the Biological Science Faculty at the University of Dhaka.
+He was present at the foundation of the botany department's "Professor Dr. Sheikh Shamimul Alam Trust Fund".

 From 2017 to 2020, Hoque was a member of the governing body of Akij College of Home Economics.
-He is an executive member of Bangladesh Association for Plant Tissue Culture & Biotechnology.
+He was an executive member of the Bangladesh Association for Plant Tissue Culture & Biotechnology.

 In May 2019, Hoque attended a seminar on studying in Sweden organized in association with the Swedish embassy.
-He is a contributor to the Bangladesh Biosafety And Biosecurity Society.
-He is the vice-chairman of BEST foundation.
+He was a contributor to the Bangladesh Biosafety and Biosecurity Society.
+He was the vice-chairman of the BEST foundation.

-In June 2021, Hoque was appointed the Vice-Chancellor of Jagannath University for a four-year term.
-He replaced Mijanur Rahman as the Vice-Chancellor of Jagannath University.
+In June 2021, Hoque was appointed vice-chancellor of Jagannath University for a four-year term.
+He replaced Mijanur Rahman as the vice-chancellor of Jagannath University.
 He oversaw the inauguration of the first female dormitory of the university.

+Death

+Hoque died from cancer on 11 November 2023 in Dhaka.